 Richard Vineyard insists that his wife Cynthia, teenage daughter Sadie and young son Danny accompany him on a camping trip into the Pine Barrens of New Jersey.
 As they arrive, there are reports of campers having been attacked by something in the woods.
 Richard increasingly comes to believe that the woods are haunted by the Jersey Devil, which legends say was either the son of a socially shunned woman who had been impregnated by The Devil or that her deformed child was taken over by The Devil.
 As they head deeper into the woods, Richard starts to become increasingly more paranoid and unstable, which he reveals is due to his having been bitten by the family dog turned rabid.
 As they find others attacked and killed, Cynthia and the children cannot be unsure whether the unbalanced Richard is responsible or it is the Jersey Devil that he claims he can see.

 Darren Lynn Bousman is the director most associated with the Saw franchise.
 He made the first three sequels, Saw II (2005), Saw III (2006) and Saw IV (2007), and oversaw the series’ move from a torturous psychological containment drama to one where the emphasis was on extreme and nasty Torture Porn as such came to be named.
 Subsequently, Bousman went on to other films including Repo: The Genetic Opera (2008), Mother’s Day (2010), 11-11-11 (2011), The Devil’s Carnival (2012), Alleluia!
-The Devil’s Carnival (2015), Abattoir (2016) and St Agatha (2018), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).
+The Devil’s Carnival (2015), Abattoir (2016), St Agatha (2018) and Death of Me (2020), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).
 I cannot say how strongly I dislike Darren Lynn Bousman’s films with their unsubtle and single-mindedly unpleasant emphasis on extreme sadism and brutality.

 All of that said, The Barrens surprises somewhat – I mean, it is a routine film and there is little that surprises about it, but it surprises because it is something so completely different from Darren Lynn Bousman.
 Excepting the science-fiction musical Repo, all of Bousman’s other work has been horror that lacks any subtlety and usually makes a direct beeline for shock effect as quickly as possible.
 By contrast, The Barrens is a model of restraint.
 Apart from the occasional gored body supposedly killed by the Jersey Devil, it is focused on character-driven drama.
 It is Bousman in a very controlled state of mind and showing far more restraint than he has in all of his other films put together.